 - Discover the exciting world of wild flowers

 - Learn the rules of sustainable foraging

 - Includes information sheets and recipes on the wild foods prepared

 R750 per person (4-7 people)

 R900 (2-3 people)

-To book for any date – please send us a booking request
+To book any date on request please send a request to firstname.lastname@example.org

 Foraging is super trendy at the moment, but contrary to what you may have heard, it’s not quite as simple as heading into the field or forest with a Swiss army knife and hacking and slashing willy-nilly.
 You need to tread carefully – and know your stuff – and that’s where Roushanna Gray comes in.
 Working at a nursery specialising in indigenous plants, and having spent the past nine years experimenting with the flavours of Cape Town’s indigenous edibles, has made Roushanna about as good a guide as you’ll get for taking a walk on the wild side.

 Because foraging is very much dependent on the elements (anything from strong South-Easterly winds and red tide to rains can put a dampener on events), no two foraging excursions – and subsequent feasts – are the same.
 After a bout of rain, for example, you might go hunting for pine rings in a forest and transform your loot into the most delicious mushrooms on toast ever.
 On a sunny, wind-free day, you could go picking mussels off the rocks and harvesting edible seaweed to whip up into a seriously delicious paella.
 Or you might head into the veld to pick fynbos for tea.
 It’s the best kind of lucky draw there is, really.